How To Build A Successful Mobile App - 5 Clever TipsDigital & Innovation | 28th August 2015

 2. Open your designer’s eyes

-Inspiration may come in many forms and shapes, but if you are a mobile designer headed to your next big successful mobile app, at least a big chunk of that successful is bound to come from visual sources.
+Inspiration may come in many forms and shapes, but if you are a mobile designer headed to your next big successful mobile app, at least a big chunk of that success is bound to come from visual sources.
 So open your eyes and be attentive everyday to the latest trends, developments and evolutions of the mobile app world.
 Again, don’t get stuck merely on the appearance of things, but take some time to meditate on all possible interactions users could have with your app.
 Also, consider several mobile design patterns (general repeatable solution to a commonly occurring problem in software design) which you could deploy to solve your particular problem at hand.

 3. Plan your successful mobile app ahead